socomsystems/documentation/user_manual/files/deleted_file_management.rst

 To ensure that users do not run over their storage quotas, the Deleted Files app allocates a maximum of 50% of their currently available free space to deleted files.
-If your deleted files exceed this limit, Nextcloud deletes the oldest files (files with the oldest timestamps from when they were deleted) until it meets the memory usage limit again.
+If your deleted files exceed this limit, cyfrSpaces deletes the oldest files (files with the oldest timestamps from when they were deleted) until it meets the memory usage limit again.

-Nextcloud checks the age of deleted files every time new files are added to the deleted files.
+cyfrSpaces checks the age of deleted files every time new files are added to the deleted files.
 By default, deleted files stay in the trash bin for 30 days.
-The Nextcloud server administrator can adjust this value in the ``config.php`` file by setting the ``trashbin_retention_obligation`` value.
+The cyfrSpaces server administrator can adjust this value in the ``config.php`` file by setting the ``trashbin_retention_obligation`` value.
 Files older than the ``trashbin_retention_obligation`` value will be deleted permanently.
-Additionally, Nextcloud calculates the maximum available space every time a new file is added.
-If the deleted files exceed the new maximum allowed space Nextcloud will expire old deleted files until the limit is met once again.
+Additionally, cyfrSpaces calculates the maximum available space every time a new file is added.
+If the deleted files exceed the new maximum allowed space cyfrSpaces will expire old deleted files until the limit is met once again.